-Stargazing and astrophotography in Mingenew
+Stargazing & astrophotography locations in Mingenew

-If you’re an astrophotographer you can’t miss seeing the Mingenew WA Space Centre!
-It’s an amazing location, perfect for taking images of the night sky over this unique landscape.
+If you’re an astrophotographer, you can’t miss seeing the Mingenew WA Space Centre!
+It’s an amazing location – perfect for taking images of the night sky over this unique landscape.

 What makes Mingenew so special?

 The beautiful Milky Way sparkles directly overhead in the Southern Hemisphere, allowing for magnificent views of the Southern Cross, the Magellanic Clouds (satellite galaxies to our own Milky Way Galaxy) and the Aboriginal constellation of the “Emu in the Sky”.
 On a moonless night, the Milky Way Galaxy stretches across the night sky in all its glory – feeling so close that you could almost touch it!